gwilczynski95/tagging-tool/README.md

 #### Caution

 Remember to put images into `static` folder.
 Otherwise, HTML script won't be able to load the data.
+Don't forget to specify directory with input data in `tagging.py` as well as output directory.

 ### Installation